gonzk/spotify-downloader/README.md

 ```

 ### Installing
-Step 1: Upload your Google `client_secret.json` file and store your Spotify credentials into an `.env` file
+Step 1: Upload your `client_secret.json` file and store your Spotify credentials into an `.env` file

 Step 2: In the terminal run:
 ```